bitsofcotton/ddpmopt/README.md

 (cf. &gt;&gt;&gt; on OpenBSD)
 This is because we need huge number of allocations/frees to run.

+# Tips on shared memory
+If we run them with openmp, we need large shared memory size.
+They usually configurable by sysctl on unix-like systems.

 # Usage:
     ./ddpmopt +  <in0.ppm> ... > cache.txt
     ./ddpmopt ++ <in0.ppm> ... > cache.txt